YarnSpinnerTool/YarnSpinner/Documentation/README.md

 ## Yarn Documentation

-Documentation for Yarn is under active development.
+Documentation for Yarn Spinner is under active development.
 Please submit any suggestions you may have.

 YarnSpinner documentation is generated automatically by the [Doxygen](http://www.doxygen.org) system.